shynekomaid/AHK-DotaScriptPack/README.md

 # -AHK-DotaScriptPack-
-# New scripts soon
+# New scripts soon - see ToDo.list

-Need AutoHotKey to work.
+Need AutoHotKey (current version) to work. -DIRECT LINK- https://www.autohotkey.com/download/ahk-install.exe

-Configured to 16:9 [1366 768] display, some features may don`t work on  another display, but you can configure to you display.
+Configured to 16:9 [1366x768] display, some features may don`t work on  another display, but you can configure to you display.

 1. Enable quikcast`s on dota preference !important!
 2. Configure ability and item hotkey on file utility.ahk as you Dota 2 preference.